 Thanks to POM, if the UI of any page changes, we will only need to update the PageObject in question once, instead of tiringly refactoring all tests that interact with that page.

 The picture below demonstrates how we usually structure PageObjects, their element locators as well as action methods.
 Note that although RegisterPage and LoginPage both have userNameTextBox and passwordTextBox, these web elements are complete different.
 The userNameTextBox and passwordTextBox on the Register page are used to register a new account while the same set of controls on the Login page allow users to log into their accounts.

 Let’s zoom into a specific Page object.
 In the below example, we see that the LoginPage contains several important pieces of information:

-- A constructor that receives a WebDriver object and sets its internal WebDriver to that object.
+- A constructor that receives a WebDriver object and sets its internal WebDriver object to that object.

-- The selectors that help the WebDriver object find the web elements you want to interact with.
+- The element locators that help the WebDriver object find the web elements you want to interact with.
 E.g. userNameTextBox

 - Methods to perform on the Login page such as setUserName(), setPassword(), clickLogin(), and most importantly–login() method that combines all of the three methods above.

 How to use a PageObject

 To interact with the Login page in our tests, we can simply create a new LoginPage object and call its action methods.
 Since we’ve abstracted away the web element definitions (locators) from the test writer, they are not required to know how to find an element, e.g. userNameTextBox.
 They just